Ricardosgeral/relier/README.md

 If you push the *Zero* button at this stage (*ie*, with no external pressure applied), you will get a *wait a few seconds* progress bar.
 After a few seconds, the acquisition system will restart, and show the corrected measurements.
 Now the piezometric pressures should be nearly null.
-The next figure exemplifies the 'zeroing' procedure, which is done individually for each pressure sensor.
+The next figure exemplifies the '*zeroing*' procedure, which is done individually for each pressure sensor.

 ![zeroing](Nextion/GUI/Zeroing_explain.png)